-2.3 Configuring the MyID RA user
+3.3 Configuring the MyID RA user

-Before MyID can access your PrimeKey PKI, you must have an RA user, with appropriate access, to enable MyID to manage certificates on the CA. A Registration Authority (RA) certificate is required for this RA user to provide a secure communication between MyID and the web service hosting the CA. When requesting the certificate, make sure that the request has the Export Private Key option set.
+Before MyID can access your PrimeKey PKI, you must have an RA user, with appropriate access, to enable MyID to manage certificates on the CA. A Registration Authority (RA) certificate is required for this RA user to provide a secure communication between MyID and the web service hosting the CA. You can store your RA certificate in a software keystore or on an HSM.
+When requesting the certificate, make sure that the request has the Export Private Key option set.

 You must copy the RA certificate to the MyID application server.
-You use the location of the certificate to set the key store location when configuring the CA; see section 2.8, Configuring MyID.
+You use the location of the certificate to set the key store location when configuring the CA; see section 3.8, Configuring the CA within MyID.